dwebprotocol/ddatabasex-client/README.md

 }
 ```

-See the [Hypercore docs](https://github.com/hypercore-protocol/hypercore) for more info on these options.
+See the [DDatabase docs](https://github.com/ddatabase-protocol/ddatabase) for more info on these options.

 Note if you don't await the promise straight away you can use it to to cancel the operation, later using `feed.cancel`